gravitational/teleport/docs/4.3/cli-docs.md

 # Login using Github as an SSO provider, assuming the Github connector is called "github"
 $ tsh --proxy=proxy.example.com --auth=github --user=admin login

 # Suppress the opening of the system default browser for external provider logins
 $ tsh --proxy=proxy.example.com --browser=none

-# Suppress the opening of the system default browser for external provider logins
-$ tsh --proxy=proxy.example.com --browser=none